codewordcreative/susty-icons/README.md

 ## What's next

 ### Blog post with a basic how I did this and how to
-I'll cover this soon and link to it.
+I’ll cover this soon and link to it.

 ### More icons
-Over time, I'll keep adding more
+Over time, I’ll keep adding more.
+Hopefully others will join the cause.

+### Caveat
+I’m very new to Github, so bear with me if I do things in a strange way.

 ## How to contribute